HIPAA Compliant E-Signatures: Healthcare Provider Guide (2026)

 Some states have additional requirements for healthcare e-signatures:

-- California: CMIA provides additional patient privacy protections
+- California: CMIA (Confidentiality of Medical Information Act) provides additional patient privacy protections beyond HIPAA

 Always consult with your compliance team and legal counsel regarding state-specific requirements.